asheshrambachan/LanguageModel_Labels/congressional_bills/01_cleaning_and_data/README.md

 ## Usage

-Open the Jupyter notebook and run all cells to perform data cleaning.
+Open the [`cleaning.ipynb`](https://github.com/asheshrambachan/LanguageModel_Labels/blob/main/congressional_bills/01_cleaning_and_data/cleaning.ipynb) notebook and run all cells to perform data cleaning.
 The cleaned dataset will be saved as `bills.csv`.
 Due to GitHub data size constraints, the cleaned data in this repo is included in [this zip file](https://github.com/asheshrambachan/LanguageModel_Labels/blob/main/congressional_bills/01_cleaning_and_data/bills.csv.zip).

 ## Cleaning Remarks